RsyncProject/rsync/rsync.1.md

     This option will cause the source files to be listed instead of transferred.
-This option is inferred if there is a single source arg and no destination specified, so its main uses are: (1) to turn a copy command that includes a destination arg into a file-listing command, or (2) to be able to specify more than one source arg (note: be sure to include the destination).
-Caution: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to list such an arg without using this option.
+This option is inferred if there is a single source arg and no destination specified, so its main uses are:

+    1. to turn a copy command that includes a destination arg into a file-listing command, or
+    2. to be able to specify more than one source arg.
+Note: be sure to include the destination.

+    CAUTION: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to list such an arg without using this option.
 For example:

     >     rsync -av --list-only foo* dest/